Exploring classical music: module 4

 How will I be taught, and will there be any work outside the class?

-Sessions will be held via video-conference (zoom) and comprise combinations of lecture, discussion, quizzes, guided listening, video and score study.
+Sessions will comprise combinations of lecture, discussion, quizzes, guided listening, video and score study.
 Course materials (handouts, scores, links to online videos) will be shared via google classroom.

 You will be encouraged to do extra reading outside class.